Lacovia High School: Today

 The school accepts students from the parish of St. Elizabeth and from areas within the borders of neighbouring parishes.
 Almost all CSEC subjects are offered by the school plus other recognized certificates such as NCTVET with Spanish is offered to CSEC level.
 Over 1600 students attend the school, taught by a staff of over 74 teachers working two shifts.

-Lacovia High school has modern science, food and nutrition and computer laboratories funded by the Jamaican government.
+Lacovia High School has modern science, food and nutrition and computer laboratories funded by the Jamaican government.

 Despite achievements in sports and academics, one of the most valued qualities of the school is its comparatively high standard of discipline.

 Curriculum

-The school offers a broad educational curriculum encompassing academic subjecta, vocational training, sports, and various extramural clubs and societies.
+The school offers a broad educational curriculum encompassing academic subjects, vocational training, sports, and various extramural clubs and societies.
 In its early years, the school provided vocational training in subjects such as auto mechanics, cosmetology, home economics and plumbing.
 Today, after undergoing several government driven changes, Lacovia High School operates as a traditional high school, focusing on all subject areas of secondary education, while still offering training in vocational subjects.